So many Cape Cod fishermen perished in the Great October Gale of 1841 that the peninsula’s young women refused to court men who went to sea.

-On the Saturday night, October 2, most of the Truro fishing fleet on the Georges Banks left off fishing and made for home.
-Only two of the nine ships that set out made it home.
+On Saturday night, October 2, most of the Truro fishing fleet on the Georges Banks left off fishing and made for home.
+Only two of the nine ships that set out made it.

 Capt.
-Joshua Knowles in the Garnet and Matthias Rich in Water Witch just barely survived the gale.
+Joshua Knowles in the Garnet and Matthias Rich in Water Witch just barely survived the storm.

 Knowles left a detailed record of the perilous voyage.
-The Garnet sailed out of Provincetown Harbor on October 2 and headed out to George's Bank under full sail.
+The Garnet sailed out of Provincetown Harbor on October 2 and headed out to Georges Bank under full sail.
 As the wind grew stronger, Knowles took in sail until morning, when only the foresail was set.
 The wind blew the foresail to ribbons by nightfall, and Knowles set the mainsail.
-Soon that, too, was shredded.
-Only the jib was left.
+Soon the wind shredded that too, leaving only the jib.

-Titanic waves were pushing the vessel into deadly shoals.
-Knowles ordered all crew members below deck except for his brother Zack.
+Titanic waves pushed the vessel toward deadly shoals.
+Joshua Knowles ordered all crew members below deck except for his brother Zack.

-The foremast was broken, the mainmast unstepped.
+The foremast broke, the mainmast came down.
 As the storm raged, the brothers chopped furiously at the rigging while the crew moved the ballast to the windward side to right the vessel.

 They survived.
-When the storm finally abated, they jury-rigged a mast and found some potatoes floating around, which they cooked for their first meal in two days.
+The storm finally abated, and they jury-rigged a mast.
+They then found some potatoes floating around, which they cooked for their first meal in two days.
 At dusk, a Liverpool packet called the Roscius picked them up.
 The ship captain turned out to be from Truro.

 Truro’s Worst Tragedy

 All 57 lived within two miles of each other.
 They were related to nearly everyone in town.
 Eight were Snows and eight were Paines.
-Three were boys not yet 13 years old.
+And three were boys not yet 13 years old.

-An obelisk in the Congregational Church yard commemorates the 57 storm victims:
+An obelisk in the Congregational Church yard commemorates the 57 October gale victims: